-Currently the program will be free of charge and will be held online with Zoom.
+The program will be held online with Zoom.

 The objective of the program is to introduce students to machine learning and programming through a project in which they program various machine learning algorithms including a neural network to recognize images and make a self- driving toy car.

 The course consists of conceptual level component and programming components.
 Students will be introduced to various machine learning concepts and algorithms.
 In parallel they will be introduced to the Python programming language, which will allow them to implement the concepts they have studied.